thewoolleyman/boxbuilder/README.markdown

 to hook boxbuilder into other tools or processes to automatically build/update multiple boxes.

 For example, run the following from a Bash shell on your workstation.
-You will be prompted to set required variables which you can export from your shell, or set in ~/.boxbuilderrc:
+You will be prompted to set required variables which you can export from your shell, or set in
+$HOME/.boxbuilder\_remote\_bootstraprc:

     wget -O /tmp/boxbuilder_remote_bootstrap http://github.com/thewoolleyman/boxbuilder/raw/master/boxbuilder_remote_bootstrap && chmod +x /tmp/boxbuilder_remote_bootstrap && /tmp/boxbuilder_remote_bootstrap

+Note that the config file is $HOME/.boxbuilder\_remote\_bootstraprc, NOT
+$HOME/.boxbuilderrc (which is the config for the current box, not the remote box being built).

 ----